The current article is a basic introduction to the subject of – recovering mail items in the Exchange Online based environment.

 The current article series includes six articles.

-The reason for writing a series of articles is because – many aspects relate to this subject, and many options and solutions that we can implement.
+The reason for writing a series of articles is because – many aspects related to this subject and many options and solutions that we can implement.

 Q: Do I need to read all the article series?

-A: No, it’s a Democracy; you don’t have to, but if you want to be entitled to the title – recover mail items in Exchange Online MOD (Master Of Disaster) its recommend reading each of the articles included in this article series.
+A: No, it’s a Democracy; you don’t have to, but if you want to be entitled to the title – recover mail items in Exchange Online MOD (Master Of Disaster) it is recommend reading each of the articles included in this article series.

 It is important for us to know your opinion on this article